lelouchsola/ChargingFlexibility2VBVL/README.md

 3. **Result Comparison of the Two Areas**
    - **plot_AreasCompare**: Compares total parking hours and virtual battery power/energy capacities across counties in both areas, generating Figure 5.

+Please run the notebooks in each group sequentially.

 ---